henrivain/TesseractOcrMaui-Benchmarks/README.md

 # TesseractOcrMaui-Benchmarks
 This repository contains some quickly built benchmarks to test nuget package TesseractOcrMaui speed.

+Note that these benchmarks are using experimental version of the nuget package that is able to be run in non Maui projects on Windows.
+The same Tesseract libraries are used as in Maui Windows version.
+Use the package version in `UsedWindowsCompatibleNugetVersion/TesseractOcrMaui.1.2.0.1.nupkg` path.

 ## Different ways and configurations to recognize with
 ![Benchmarks_Results_2024-05-12](https://github.com/henrivain/TesseractOcrMaui-Benchmarks/assets/89461562/6f4dc234-9b3a-4a1f-b224-ae58622fe5aa)